 As an example, if you're interested in the behavior of methane gas in landfills, you might explore the following keywords:

-Remember that when searching indexes for more than one term it is necessary to combine your keywords into one search statement by using Boolean operators, OR and AND (and sometimes NOT).
+Remember that when searching indexes for more than one term it is necessary to combine your keywords into one search statement by using Boolean Operators, OR and AND (and sometimes NOT).

 Operator | Use | Example |